 Somebody at JR has finally realized that it is more clever to develop a second size of a great watch than to lose thousands of customers to other brands.

-According to the brand’s press release, the Terrascope is now offered in a lot more appealing size of 39 millimeters.
+So, here we go: the Terrascope is now offered in a size of 39 millimeters.

-Of course, judging by the pictures, this new watch with its numerous variations is primarily targeted at ladies.
-The one that will probably get the most attention is the gorgeous ref.
-60510D56A602-11A that has its stainless steel body decorated with a rose gold circular bezel, which is, in its own turn, decorated with 54 large diamonds that measure around 0.46 carats.
+Among the numerous variations of the watch, the one that will get the most attention is the gorgeous ref.
+60510D56A602-11A (pictured below.)
+This is a two-tone watch that has its stainless steel body decorated with a rose gold circular bezel.
+The bezel, in its own turn, is decorated with 54 large diamonds that measure around 0.46 carats in total.

 See also: JeanRichard Terrascope: Now in Rose Gold

 Movement: Automatic, Caliber JR60 (base Sellita SW200), Swiss Made